Roman Cyprus: Cypriot sculptures of the Roman period

 Roman influence can be seen in the use and import of marble as a medium for sculptures, and the display of these sculptures within civic centers and private homes.
 This use of marble was limited to economically and politically powerful cities located near harbors such as Salamis and Paphos, where there was easier access to imported marble and means to afford and display these statues.
 It is unknown whether the marble was carved prior to shipment to Cyprus, or if the marble was shipped as blocks and carved on the island.
 Although marble was a key part of Roman period sculptures on Cyprus, limestone was still being used for sculptures.
 The use of limestone has been seen to reflect the easy access, and more likely cheaper material from which to carve from, but it has also been viewed as a reflection of Cypriot art style.
 Limestone may have been a deliberate choice made by the artist, or buyer, to have a Roman style sculpture carve in Cypriot limestone.
 This is assumed to reflect the idea of a Roman Cyprus, by combining the Roman art style with the Cypriot limestone.

-The sculptures discovered on the island do not cover the full Roman style, for example togate figures and busts have yet to be found.
-There are however many Roman-style portraits, statues, and a few reliefs found on the Island (Vessberg and Westholm, 1956).
+The sculptures discovered on the island do not cover the full Roman style; for example, togate figures and busts have not been found.
+However, many Roman-style portraits, statues, and a few reliefs of been found.
 Inscribed bases attest to the existence of bronze sculptures during the Roman period.
-The one surviving statue is of the emperor Septimius Severus.
+The only surviving statue is of Emperor Septimius Severus.

-Another key change to sculptures during the Roman period, was how the Cypriots displayed their work.
-Cypriots had reserved their sculptures generally to sanctuaries, and were not meant for large public displays.
-This changed with the Roman period, as Cypriots began to move their sculptures into the public eye, and into large urban areas.
+While earlier Cypriot sculptures were generally reserved for sanctuaries, those of the Roman period appeared in the public eye, sometimes in large urban areas.
 This allowed the island to show off the grandeur and splendor of Rome, and to honor the Roman emperors.

-With the transition to Christianity the older sculptures were modified to reflect Christian values, such as covering or destruction of nudity, or modification of old Greek gods into Christian figures.
+With the transition to Christianity the older sculptures were modified to reflect Christian values, such as the covering or destruction of nudity, or modification of old Greek gods into Christian figures.

 Presently, Salamis is the most important city for Roman period sculptures, but Paphos, Kourion, and Soli are also important archeological sites.